Robert Holmes (scriptwriter): Doctor Who

 Holmes was known for his morbid sense of humour and his inclination to write dark and disturbing material.
-The previous producer Barry Letts often had Holmes tone down his writing, but Letts's successor Philip Hinchcliffe wanted to take the programme in a darker and more dynamic direction along with the introduction of its new lead actor, Tom Baker.
+The previous producer Barry Letts often had Holmes tone down his writing, but Letts' successor Philip Hinchcliffe wanted to take the programme in a darker and more dynamic direction along with the introduction of its new lead actor, Tom Baker.

 Holmes continued as script editor for the next three years, seeing Doctor Who through one of its most successful eras in terms of both viewing figures and critical acclaim.
 Despite this, a number of stories came under fire from Mary Whitehouse of the National Viewers' and Listeners' Association for their alleged excessive violence or frightening tone.
 Some of the most controversial stories were written by Holmes himself.
 A scene from Holmes' story The Deadly Assassin, in which the Fourth Doctor's head is held under water as the cliffhanger, led to BBC Director General Sir Charles Curran apologising to Mary Whitehouse for the offence caused.
 On 11 February 1977, the Daily Express published an interview with Holmes by Jean Rook under the title "Who do you think you are, scaring my innocent child?", in which Holmes said "Parents would be terribly irresponsible to leave a six-year-old to watch it alone.
 It's geared to the intelligent fourteen-year-old, and I wouldn't let any child under ten see it."
 The scene was removed from the master tape, and was absent from all rebroadcasts and home releases of the story until it was restored from home recordings for the DVD release.

 During this time, Holmes wrote three of his own credited stories for the programme, performed complete ground-up rewrites on at least two other stories (which were broadcast under pseudonyms) and had a strong hand in almost every other script.
 It was very much his era of the show, although by 1977 he felt that he had done all he could for the programme.
 He had intended to leave at the end of the fourteenth season, but was persuaded to stay on for a short while by the new producer Graham Williams.
 While he script-edited the first two stories he commissioned for season 15, he left the third to his successor, Anthony Read.
 He also requested a last minute re-write so that K-9 would become an ongoing character.
 The difficult task of working him in was left to Read.